rdebusscher/microstream-helidon-patterns/README.md

 ### dataMP

-Requires JDK 11+ and is using Jakarta EE 8 specification (Jakarta namespace).
+Requires JDK 11+ and is using Jakarta EE 8 specification (javax namespace).

 The folder `dataMP` contains a Maven project that makes use of Helidon MP 2.5.4 to implement a small application with REST endpoints storing the data using MicroStream.
 Highlights: